 People quiet quit because they can’t formally quit.
 They need the money their job brings.
 However, they’re under no illusion that going above and beyond will have any positive impacts.

-Workers in the popular antiwork sub of Reddit shared the real reasons they stopped working hard at their jobs.
+Workers of the internet shared the real reasons they stopped working hard at their jobs.

 Imagine busting your butt for a company for years only to watch an executive’s relative quickly ascend the corporate ladder.